 - Return pan to the burner and add the diced bacon; cook for 2 minutes, or until just starting to crisp up.

-- Stir in the onions, mushrooms, and carrots; add remaining salt and cook for 4 minutes, stirring frequently.
+- Add butter.
+Stir in the onions, mushrooms, and carrots; add remaining salt and cook for 4 minutes, stirring frequently.

 - Continue to cook for 10 to 12 minutes, or until chicken is cooked through and carrots are tender.
 Chicken is cooked through when internal temperature registers at 165˚F.